Chapter Sixty One IV

 “Perfectly.
 Bikers first, lieutenants, then capos, then boss.
 We get to refocus one biker gang at a time, six gangs, how many members in a gang?”

-Janah, “We don’t know exactly, but likely twelve to fifteen in the core, the ones who count.
+Janah, “We don’t know exactly, but likely a dozen in the core, the ones who count.
 More than that gets difficult to manage, there’s always a loose cannon in gangs.
 This isn’t an old guys' Harley club.
 More members mean more management problems.”

 Chan, “Once we do the first group, the others will be on guard?
 Or do they keep some distance from each other?”

 Janah, “The Society is double checking, initial impression is they don’t cross paths much.”